zyro23/grails-spring-websocket/README.md

 		<td>Description</td>
 		<td>
 			Only relevant if <code>stompRelay.enabled = true</code>.<br />
-			The login of the stomp relay.
+			The login of the stomp relay for the shared system connection.
 		</td>
 	</tr>
 </table>